 In a previous post, I shared David W. Orr’s writing about Fast & Slow Knowledge.
-And I wanted to share some more from scholars who opened me to different meanings of knowledge & modes of knowing here.
+Here are some more from scholars & friends who opened me to different meanings of knowledge & knowing.

 Nancy J. Turner, introducing the book Sacred Ecology (2nd edition) by Dr.Fikret Berkes writes:

 “Perhaps the most profound message we can take away is that our beliefs matter in our interactions with our environment, and that knowledge is more than just something that is known; it is also the process of gaining information and wisdom.”